cristianoag/trhmsx/README.md

 ## Case

-The computer case is a combination of a 3D printed bed and a transparent acrylic top.
+The computer case is a combination of a 3D printed bed and a transparent acrylic top cover.
+There is also the option to print a top cover using transparent or translucid filament or resin.
+I'm providing Lightburn and STL files for either option on the case folder.

 |3D model for the case|First prototype in the case|
 |---------|---------|